IbrahimExe/ToDoLister/README.md

 ---

-*Feel free to fork and tweak—this was an exercise in leaning into Android fundamentals!*
+*This is an exercise in leaning into Android, Kotlin and mobile application development fundamentals!*